kwiamwis/aalenia/potapps/utilities.md

 >
 >RCON Supported

-`LB/Leaderboard -r?`  Shows the leaderboard.
-If run remotely or run with flag 'r' the command returns the leaderboard information in JSON copied to your clipboard
+`LB/Leaderboard --r? --d? --k? --kd?`  Shows the leaderboard.
+If run remotely or run with flag 'r' the command returns the leaderboard information in JSON copied to your clipboard.
+Flags 'd', 'k', and 'kd' when run remotely or with 'r' will return an amount of the relevant information that does not exceed the single page return limit
 >
 >+permission=playerinfo
 >
 >RCON Supported

+`LoneAteo`  doubles your character's polygon count
+>
+>+permission=manage

 `Marks`  Gives your active character marks!
 Cooldowns may apply
 >